estokes/FLenser/README.md

                                            zab = set [1;2;3;4]}}
         {item = "zam"; id = 23423429999L; thing = C}
         {item = "zeltch"; id = 3L; thing = D}]
-    do! db.Transaction (fun db -> db.Insert("foo", lens, items))
+    db.Transaction (fun db -> db.Insert("foo", lens, items))

-We can then create an in memory SQLite database, and add a table to it that corresponds
+Here we create an in memory SQLite database, add a table, and some items to it.
+Because SQLite uses manifest typing, we don't need to worry about column types.
+This won't be true in other databases.

+    let byItem =
+        Query.Create("select * from foo where item = :p1",
+            lens, Parameter.String("p1"))

+    let l = db.Query(byItem, "bar")

+    val it : List<t> = seq [{item = "bar";
+                             id = 1L;
+                             thing = A {foo = 54;
+                                        bar = "54";
+                                        baz = Some 12.932;};}]

+Here we create a query to look up objects by the 'item' column, and then execute it.
+SQLite is very fast, and while the Lens infrastructure does impose some overhead, the above query runs in a little under 20us.
+That's about 20 times slower than a Dictionary lookup, however if you need to run complex queries on your objects using SQLite as an in memory store could save you quite a lot of work.
+Also, since objects in SQLite are outside the managed heap, the garbage collector won't look at them anymore, which is potentially very useful for infrequently used objects.